 Truly representative of a new frontier in automotive technology, self-driving vehicles are making their experimental debut on roads across America.
 Designed to undertake many if not all of the tasks that drivers typically have had to perform, these vehicles are touted as being able to usher in a new era of safety and convenience.
 However, when drivers are taken out of the equation in the event of an accident, many questions concerning liability can arise.
 Therefore, it can be difficult for victims of accidents involving these types of vehicles to know which way to turn in their quest for accountability and compensation.
-Attorney Jeremy Rosenthal is prepared to delve into the complex factual scenarios surrounding accidents in self-driving cars so that those who sustain harm may receive the financial recovery to which they are entitled.
+Denver self-driving car accident attorney, Jeremy Rosenthal, is prepared to delve into the complex factual scenarios surrounding accidents in self-driving cars so that those who sustain harm may receive the financial recovery to which they are entitled.

 Potential Issues with Self-Driving Cars

 Though the promise of self-driving vehicles is immense, a number of concerns regarding their functionality still remain, calling into question how realistic a driverless world really is.
 Key areas of uncertainty include: